GlitterWare/Passy/README.md

 - 🖐️ Biometrics – Quickly unlock the app using your fingerprint.
 - 📚 Multipurpose – Store passwords, payment cards, notes, id cards and identities, all in one place.
 - ⚡ Autofill – Quickly fill fields in apps and websites without having to open the app.
+- 🧩 Browser extension - Use autofill and add new entries on the fly right from your browser.
+(See https://github.com/GlitterWare/Passy-Browser-Extension)

 ## Installing